Looking for free or inexpensive medical alert systems for senior citizens?

 - Monthly base price of service: Varies based on phone and plan

-- Monthly price of medical alert feature: Starting at $19.99/month
+- Monthly price of medical alert feature: Starting at $24.95/month

-But what you may not know is that Jitterbug phones feature a 5Star Urgent Response function that’s built into the keypad or screen of each handset or device.
+But what you may not know is that Jitterbug phones feature an urgent response function that’s built into the keypad or screen of each handset or device.

-Just touch the button and you’ll be connected with a U.S.-based 5Star Urgent Response Service agent.
-The agent can then confirm your location, assess your medical situation and send the help that you need.
+Just touch the button and you’ll be connected with a U.S.-based agent who can then confirm your location, assess your medical situation and send the help that you need.

-But there is a charge for this service upgrade, starting at $19.99/month.
+But there is a charge for this service upgrade, starting at $19.99 per month.